 - a.
-First priority group: students returning to AHCS; - b.
-Second priority group: children of founders, children of full-time employees of AHCS, and children who attended AHCS within the previous three school years, but who withdrew as a result of the relocation of a parent or guardian due to an academic sabbatical, employer or military transfer or reassignment, provided that this admission preference shall be limited to not more than ten percent (10%) of the total capacity of the public charter school including fact-to-face students; - c.
+First priority group: students returning to AHCS's blended program; - b.
+Second priority group: (1) children of founders, followed by: (2) children of full-time employees of AHCS, provided that this admission preference shall be limited to not more than ten percent (10%) of the capacity of the public charter school, and finally: (3) children who attended AHCS within the previous three school years, but who withdrew as a result of the relocation of a parent or guardian due to an academic sabbatical, employer or military transfer or reassignment; - c.
 Third priority group: siblings of pupils already selected by the lottery or other random method; - d.
 Fourth priority group: applicants in primary attendance area; and - e.
-Fifth priority group: applicants outside of primary attendance area. - 7.
-Proposed Attendance List
+Fifth priority group: applicants outside of primary attendance area

+7. Proposed Attendance List